14 Reasons Many Corporate Health and Wellness Programs Fail in 2023

 Every WellSteps behavior change campaign uses the same formula.
 Every webinar that we share with the public has an announcement that uses this same formula; every email and every text message that we push uses this same formula.
 It is a key reason why our participation across hundreds of companies is greater than 77%.

-It takes a lot of hard work to have a successful wellness program.
+It takes a lot of hard work to have a successful corporate health and wellness program.
 The best wellness programs produce dramatic savings in healthcare costs and improvements in employee health.

 It is easy to get overwhelmed by what is required for success.
 Even the best wellness programs take years to become excellent programs.